Mozu-Furuichi Kofun Group (UNESCO) Ancient Japanese tombs

 At a distance, they look like wooded hillocks with oddly regular shapes, their deep green breaking up the urban sprawl of the Osaka Plain in Kansai .
 But these are tombs of the mighty.
-Known as kofun, these dramatic tombs are architectural masterpieces and are the latest addition to Japan's UNESCO World Heritage site portfolio.
+Known as kofun, these magnificent tombs are masterpieces of architectural and civil engineering, and have recently been inscribed on UNESCO's World Heritage List.

-- Strolling along the 2.8-kilometer walkway that encircles the tomb dedicated to Emperor Nintoku (290-399), one of the world's three largest tombs
+- Strolling 2.8 kilometers around the Nintoku Imperial Tomb, one of the world's three largest tombs

-- Seeing earthenware and haniwa terra cotta figures taken from the tombs at Osaka Prefectural Chikatsu Asuka Museum
+- Seeing unglazed earthenware and haniwa terra cotta figures found in a burial mound at Osaka Prefectural Chikatsu Asuka Museum

 Japan's tumulus culture arose during the middle of the 3rd century AD, the beginning of what became known as the Kofun period (mid-3rd to late 6th centuries).
-Sakai was a key trading port handling traffic with the Asian continent, particularly China and Korea, and the royal burial mounds in those kingdoms likely spurred the trend here.
+Osaka prospered as a trading center with the Asian continent, especially China and Korea.
+The royal tombs of these countries may have influenced Japan's burial mound culture.

 A keyhole to the life of emperors

-The 49 burial mounds are in two clusters—the Mozu tombs are in Sakai and the Furuichi cluster are in nearby Habikino and Fujiidera.
+The 49 burial mounds are in two clusters—the Mozu tombs are in Sakai and the Furuichi cluster straddles Habikino and Fujiidera.

-The tombs of Emperor Nintoku in Sakai and Emperor Ojin (200-310) in Fujiidera were both built in the early 5th century, the height of the kofun-building trend.
-These and the other burial mounds are now covered with trees and dense vegetation, with the largest also ringed by moats.
+The tombs of Emperor Nintoku in Sakai and Emperor Ojin (200-310) in Fujiidera and Habikino were both built in the 5th century, the height of the kofun-building trend.
+These and the other burial mounds are now covered with trees and dense vegetation, and some are ringed by moats.
 The builders chose elevated sites so that the kofun had even greater prominence.

 The four tumulus shapes—keyhole, scallop shell, square and round—present a hierarchy of rank in descending order.
-The keyhole-shaped tombs are the most impressive—the resting places of emperors—and their signature form is only found here in Japan.
-The bodies of other royalty and elites of the period occupy the smaller tombs surrounding the keyhole tumuli.
+The keyhole-shaped tombs have a signature form found only in Japan.
+The tombs attest to the socio-political structure, social stratification, and highly sophisticated funerary system of the period.

 The 21st-floor observatory in Sakai City Hall offers a 360-degree panoramic view of the city from a height of 80 meters.
 Visitors can spot landmarks including the Daisen Kofun and its satellite tombs, the Abeno Harukas building, Mt Ikoma, Mt Kongo, and Mt Rokko.